sivers1985/sivers1985/README.md

 - 👋 Hi, I’m @sivers1985
-- 👀 I’m interested in data science with python
+- 👀 I’m interested in web development with python and javascript
-- 🌱 I’m currently learning pandas
+- 🌱 I’m currently learning git
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me sivers1985@yahoo.com

 <!---